Prototyping your Frontend: How to mock responses in API Management?

 </return-response>

-• Save the policy to take effect next time a call is made to the operation.
+• Save the policy so to takes effect the next time a call is made to the operation.

-Of course, this policy can be used in many different ways, for example, if you only want to return a 200 OK without body response, you can use an abbreviated version of the policy that will be represented like this:
+Of course, this policy can be used in many different ways.
+For example, if you only want to return a 200 OK without a body response, you can use an abbreviated version of the policy that will be represented like this:

 <return-response/>